 Bathing under the Stars

-Open to Sky bathrooms allow you to bathe in the open while ensuring complete privacy for you.
+Open-to-the-sky bathrooms allow you to bathe in the open while ensuring complete privacy for you.
 My favorite memory from Swaswara would remain bathing under the stars with a full moon in view at night.

-A great example of how a simple design element can keep you closer to nature, something that we have almost forgotten.
+This a great example of how a simple design element can keep you closer to nature, something that we have almost forgotten.

 They have well-defined areas for practicing Yoga, meditation, pranayama, and Yoga Nidra.
-They have regular sessions in the mornings, afternoon, and evenings for their guests that anyone can join.
+They have regular sessions in the mornings, afternoons, and evenings for their guests that anyone can join.
 If you need specific sessions, you can ask for them.

 A meditation hill that gives a great view of the sunrise is a perfect place to meditate with a sea view, pretty much like the ancient sages who used to cross mountains to come and meditate here.

-Their library has a wonderful collection of books from Bihar School of Yoga, which in my opinion are the best books on Yoga to read.
+Their library has a wonderful collection of books from the Bihar School of Yoga, which in my opinion are the best books on Yoga to read.

 There is, of course, a swimming pool but I would rather go play in the ocean right next to it.
 You can learn cooking in their live sessions.

 The food served is healthy and cooked in a holistic way.
 The menu is limited and the choices are between a wellness meal and a regular meal.
 A wellness meal usually comes with some creative recipe using seasonal vegetables.
 One day I had a stuffed bottle gourd dish and the other day I had a baked cake made out of ash gourd.